Spectral analysis on standard locally homogeneous spaces: Discrete spectrum of type and

 \begin{fact} Let $(\pi,\HHH)$ be a continuous admissible representation of~$G$ of finite length.
 Then there is a lattice isomorphism between the closed invariant subspaces $V$ of~$\HHH$ and the $(\g,K)$-invariant subspaces $V_K$ of~$\HHH_K$, given by $V\leadsto V_K=V\cap\HHH_K$ and $V_K\leadsto V=\overline{V_K}$. \end{fact}

-\section{Discrete spectrum of type $\I$ and~$\II$}
+\chapter{Discrete spectrum of type $\I$ and~$\II$}

-In this section we consider joint $L^2$-eigenfunctions on quotient manifolds $X_{\Gamma}$, where $X=G/H$ is a reductive homogeneous space and $\Gamma$ a discrete~sub\-group of~$G$ acting properly discontinuously and freely on~$X$.
+In this chapter we consider joint $L^2$-eigenfunctions on quotient manifolds $X_{\Gamma}$, where $X=G/H$ is a reductive homogeneous space and $\Gamma$ a discrete~sub\-group of~$G$ acting properly discontinuously and freely on~$X$.
 We assume the complexification $X_{\C}$ is $G_{\C}$-spherical (\eg $X$ is a reductive symmetric space).

-Part of the discrete spectrum on the pseudo-Riemannian locally symmetric space~$X_{\Gamma}$ is built from discrete series representations for $X=G/H$ (``stable spectrum'' in \cite{kk11,kk16}, which neither varies nor disappears under small deformations of the discontinuous group~$\Gamma$), but it is easy to see that in some cases there also exists another type of discrete spectrum, of a somewhat different nature.
+Part of the discrete spectrum on the pseudo-Riemannian locally symmetric space~$X_{\Gamma}$ is built from discrete series representations for $X=G/H$ (``stable spectrum'' in \cite{kk11,kk16}, which neither varies nor disappears under small deformations of the discontinuous group~$\Gamma$).
+However,\footnote{F 10/6: Rephrased, avoiding the word ``easy'': fine like this?} they may also exist another type of discrete spectrum, of a somewhat different nature.

 \begin{example} Let $X = (\SL(2,\R)\times\SL(2,\R))/\Diag(\SL(2,\R))$, which is isomorphic to the $3$-dimensional anti-de Sitter space $\AdS^3 = \SO(2,2)/\SO(2,1)$ of Example~\ref{ex:AdS-odd}.
 By \cite[Th.\,9.9]{kk16}, there is a constant $R_X>0$ such that for any uniform lattice ${}^{\backprime}\Gamma$ of $\SL(2,\R)$ with $-I\notin{}^{\backprime}\Gamma$ (\resp with $-I\in{}^{\backprime}\Gamma$), if we set $\Gamma={}^{\backprime}\Gamma\times\{ e\}$, then the discrete spectrum of the Laplacian $\square_{X_{\Gamma}}$ on the Lorentzian $3$-manifold $X_{\Gamma}$ contains the infinite set